9 Natural Ways to Prevent the Cold and Flu

 Below are my favorite natural and beneficial ways to prevent the flu, whether you are 2 years old or 90!

 1. Get lots of sunshine & fresh air outdoors!

+Unless you are living where there are fires and smoke that have colored your sky orange and the health index for quality air is in the unhealthy/dangerous range, get outdoors!!!
 People who get a good dose of vitamin D from the sun (at least 15 min a day) and utilize Mother Nature’s fresh air will not only have their moods lifted but also create more serotonin (the feel-good hormones) released into the body.

 Vitamin D boosts the immune system, just like eating mushrooms, (filled with vitamin D).
 People who feel better mentally and physically have stronger immune systems and will most likely avoid getting sick.

 2. Wash your hands often & Don’t touch eyes/mouth

 Washing your hands for at least 20 seconds, especially for children, avoid touching eyes, nose and mouth, and/or using alcohol-based anti-bacterial hand rub when water and soap are not available will decrease the chance of getting sick by 65-80 percent!

 3. Staying away from populated places, especially enclosed areas

 When flu season is at its peak (mid-October through January), try to avoid going to extremely populated and enclosed areas where re-circulated air and germs can proliferate and infiltrate your body.